 If YouTube is already installed in Kodi on your Raspberry Pi, you can skip this step.

 I’m just adding it in case you need additional information.

-The procedure might be slightly different depending on which system you are using, but you’ll quickly find the alternative (or ask me in the comments if you are lost somewhere).
+The procedure might be slightly different depending on which system you are using, but you’ll quickly find the alternative.

 Here is the procedure to install the YouTube add-on on Kodi:

 - From the Kodi main menu, go to Settings > Add-on browser.

 - Choose “Install from repository” and “All repositories”

 You can use the up arrow key to go faster at the end.